About the Spark Change Awards

 The judging process is outlined in this document.

 See full terms and conditions.

-The seven winners will be announced at the Spark Change Awards ceremony in the Summer of 2019 (details to be announced).
+The seven winners will be announced at the Spark Change Awards ceremony in Dublin on the afternoon of Friday 18 October 2019 (venue TBC),

 *To qualify for the Spark Change Awards, participating projects must complete the Spark Change Challenge.
 To complete the Challenge, entrants have to:

 - complete the Spark Change expression of interest form (closed on 31 January 2019)

 - complete project survey 1 (this online survey will have been emailed to participants between October 2018 and January 2019 – now closed)